MingSun-Tse/smilelogging/README.md

 - (1) where is the code
 - (2) what snippet is used when running this experiment
 - (3) what arguments are used
-- (4) what is the CodeID -- useful when rolling back to prior code versions with `git reset --hard <CodeID>`,
+- (4) what is the CodeID -- useful when rolling back to prior code versions (`git reset --hard <CodeID>`)
 - (5) where the code files (*.py, *.json, *.yaml etc) are backuped -- note the log line "==> Caching various config files to ...".
 Ideally, CodeID is already enough to get previous code.
-Caching code files is a double insurance.
+Caching code files is a double insurance
-- (6) At the begining of each log line, the prefix "[180853 22509 2021/10/21-18:08:54]" is automatically added if the `logprint` func is used for print, where `180853` is short for the full ExpID `SERVER138-20211021-180853`, `22509` is the program pid (useful if you want to kill the job, e.g., `kill -9 22509`).
+- (6) At the begining of each log line, the prefix "[180853 22509 2021/10/21-18:08:54]" is automatically added if the `logprint` func is used for print, where `180853` is short for the full ExpID `SERVER138-20211021-180853`, `22509` is the program pid (useful if you want to kill the job, e.g., `kill -9 22509`)

 **More explanantions about the folder setting**